braskie/caring-chili-2f08b/content/_index.md

     subtitle: Creighton Model System
     content: >
-      Faustina FertilityCare Center teaches the Creighton Model FertilityCare System (a Fertility Awareness Based Method) currently serving women and couples in the Madison, WI area as well as anywhere in the world through the Online Program.
+      Faustina FertilityCare Center teaches the Creighton Model FertilityCare System, a Fertility Awareness Based Method, currently serving women and couples in the Madison, WI area as well as anywhere in the world through the Online Program.
     actions: